 UTSA expects students to graduate in a timely fashion and strongly encourages its undergraduates to set their goals to complete their baccalaureate degrees in four years, or if that is not feasible, in no more than six years.
 Students who make small sacrifices now to devote as much attention as possible to their academic endeavors in order to achieve timely graduation will realize significant benefits in the future.
-Students should contact their undergraduate advising center to discuss the benefits of timely graduation.
+Students should contact their assigned academic advisor to discuss the benefits of timely graduation.

 Many individuals within the UTSA community contribute to the advising process, including faculty mentors and professional staff academic advisors.
 Students are encouraged to develop mentoring relationships with faculty for additional information and support.

-Students may need to consult with advisors in the Athletics program, secondary teacher certification, Health Professions Office, or another college advising center if they are student-athletes, are seeking teacher certification at the secondary level, are pursuing a career in the health professions, or are seeking majors or minors outside their primary majors.
+Students may need to consult with advisors in the Athletics program, secondary teacher certification, Health Professions Office if they are student-athletes, are seeking teacher certification at the secondary level, or are pursuing a career in the health professions.

 All UTSA undergraduates are required to meet with their academic advisors no later than the first semester of their sophomore year and develop filed degree plans showing semester-by-semester course selections and expected graduation dates.
 A registration hold will be placed on the records of each undergraduate who has earned 45 or more semester credit hours and has not met with an advisor and filed a degree plan with an anticipated graduation date.
 Undergraduates are expected to meet with their advisors regularly to update their filed degree plans to ensure timely progress toward graduation.

-In addition, students are required to meet with their academic advisors to complete a pregraduation degree audit before they meet 90 semester credit hours.
-The pregraduation audit is intended to inform the student about which courses are still needed to graduate, ensure that all courses needed for graduation are included in the student’s filed degree plan, and identify required prerequisites which are missing and whether scheduling accommodations are necessary.
-Holds will be placed on the records of each undergraduate who has earned 90 or more semester credit hours but has not completed a pregraduation degree audit.
+In addition, students are required to meet with their academic advisors to complete a pre-graduation degree audit before they meet 90 semester credit hours.
+The pre-graduation audit is intended to inform the student about which courses are still needed to graduate, ensure that all courses needed for graduation are included in the student’s filed degree plan, and identify required prerequisites which are missing and whether scheduling accommodations are necessary.
+Holds may be placed on the records of each undergraduate who has earned 90 or more semester credit hours but has not completed a pre-graduation degree audit.

 Undergraduates are urged to monitor their progress toward their degrees by using the online degree evaluation system available through ASAP (Automated Student Access Program).
-The Curriculum Advising and Program Planning (CAPP) system is the degree auditing/checking system within Banner.
+Degree Works is the degree auditing/checking system within Banner.
 Students are able to run a degree evaluation in the Student Services area of ASAP.